ELRame/HackingTools/Cracking/Tools.md

 # Cracking Tools

-For crack hashes, you can use:
+For identify the type of hash and crack, you can use:

 https://hashes.com/en/decrypt/hash